code-warrior/create-sublime-text-user-preferences-file/README.md

 (v0.0.14)

 This project is an online tool that generates a preferences file for use with Sublime Text 3.
-It explains forty-one of the 101 options Sublime supplies in the JSON-formatted file `Preferences.sublime-settings` and creates a downloadable user-generated file that can be included in a Sublime environment.
+It explains forty-two of the 101 options Sublime supplies in the JSON-formatted file `Preferences.sublime-settings` and creates a downloadable user-generated file that can be included in a Sublime environment.
 The goal is to explain all 101 options.

 The project lives at [http://www.create-sublime-text-user-preferences-file.org](http://www.create-sublime-text-user-preferences-file.org).